-Pelvic lymph node dissection based on predefined anatomical templates remains the gold standard for the detection of nodal metastases.
-Given the potential morbidity associated with this procedure,^{16-18} it should be considered only in men with an increased risk of LNI.
-AUA guidelines recommend lymph node dissection in every man with unfavorable-intermediate or high risk prostate cancer.4 The EAU and NCCN guidelines recommend the use of predictive models to help identify patients with high probability of LNI and use various cut-offs for selecting the appropriate candidates for lymph node dissection.^{3,5} In our cohort, we used the nomogram developed by Gandaglia et al. to evaluate preoperative risk of LNI.
+tion of nodal metastases.
+Given the potential morbidity associated with this procedure,16-18 it should be considered only in men with an increased risk of LNI.
+American Urological Association guidelines recommend lymph node dissection in every man with unfavorable-intermediate or high-risk prostate cancer.4 The European Association of Urology and NCCN guidelines recommend the use of predictive models to help identify patients with high probability of LNI and use various cutoffs for selecting the appropriate candidates for lymph node dissection.^{3,5} In our cohort, we used the nomogram developed by Gandaglia et al to evaluate preoperative risk of LNI.
 The area under the ROC curves of the nomogram and 68Ga-PSMA PET/CT did not differ significantly and no benefit was noted when using PET/CT.

-In medicine, the concept of number needed to treat is well established, unlike the concept of number needed to image which is less utilized when describing the benefit obtained from an imaging modality.19 The concept of number needed to image should be further developed to define how many negative imaging tests can be allowed for 1 positive finding, both from the perspective of optimal patient care as well as from the perspective of cost-effective imaging, especially when the positive predictive value is low.20 Physicians aim to avoid advanced imaging in the setting of a low clinical suspicion of finding abnormalities.
-From a clinical standpoint, according to our findings, 68Ga-PSMA PET/CT does not improve the ability to identify patients at a higher risk of LNI, and its implementation in the clinical practice would not substantially alter the number of patients destined to undergo lymph node dissection.
-Our results demonstrate that currently available nomograms to predict the risk of

-LNI are relatively accurate and still play an important role in guiding treatment decisions, and the value of 68Ga-PSMA PET/CT in patients with favorable intermediate-risk prostate cancer is questionable.
+In medicine, the concept of number needed to treat is wellestablished, unlike the concept of number needed to image, which is less used when describing the benefit obtained from an imaging modality.19 The concept of number needed to image should be further developed to define how many negative imaging tests can be allowed for one positive finding, both from the perspective of optimal patient care, as well as from the perspective of cost-effective imaging, especially when the positive predictive value is low.20 Physicians aim to avoid advanced imaging in the setting of a low clinical suspicion of finding abnormalities.
+From a clinical standpoint, according to our findings, 68Ga-PSMA PET/CT does not improve the ability to identify patients at a higher risk of LNI, and its implementation in clinical practice would not substantially alter the number of patients destined to undergo lymph node dissection.
+Our results demonstrate that currently available nomograms to predict the risk of LNI are relatively accurate and still play an important role in guiding treatment decisions, and the value of 68Ga-PSMA PET/CT in patients with favorable intermediate-risk prostate cancer is questionable.